uenoB/minissg/README.md

    The `null` or `undefined` content means "not found."
    If a module have both `get` and `default`, `get` has precedence and `default` is ignored.
-3. A module may also be an object or Map that represents multiple routing.
+3. A module may also be an Iterable object that enumerates multiple routing.
-   In this case, Each key must be a string of a relative path that will be joined with the name of currently requested file.
+   In this case, each item in the Iterable object must be a pair (array with two elements) of a string and module, where the string is a relative path that will be joined with the name of currently requested file.
-   See Static Routing section below for details.
+   See Static Routing section below for the details of name concatination.

 Empty module is regarded as `{ default: null }`.